 This solution involves creating what is known in the industry as a ” network of websites ” (or a multisite installation).
 In essence, it’s about using WordPress and activating a feature that allows you to manage multiple websites from a single installation.
 This avoids the need to log in/out every time you want to switch from one site to another.
 With a single click, you can switch from one site to another.
 This allows you to create multiple websites regardless of their context.
 You have all the flexibility you need for each part of your website.

 - Single install of themes and plugins;

 - Impossible to automatically link a page to its equivalent in the other language;

-Using a plugin allows you to manage several languages.
-There are many extensions that can fulfill this purpose.
-In the end, they all lead to the same outcome, but it is the way in which you get there that differs.
+Plugins can also be used to manage multiple languages.
+There are many plugins that can fulfill this purpose.
+In the end, they all lead to the same outcome, but it is the way in which you get to the end result will differ.

-This paid extension is the most popular of all.
-WPML uses a policy of one article per language and translates via PO/MO file creation.
-It is also the one that developers care about the most when coding in order to ensure the compatibility of the extension with themes and other extensions.
-The company behind WPML also offers a translation service to help you complete your project.
+This paid plugin is the most popular of all.
+WPML uses a policy of one post per language and translates via PO/MO file creation.
+It’s also the one that developers care about the most when coding in order to ensure the compatibility of their plugin with themes and other plugins.
+The company behind WPML also offers translation services to help you complete your project.
 It is a complete solution.

-The basic verion of the is plugin is free version and it is possible to buy a license to get more options.
+The basic version of this plugin is free and it’s possible to purchase a license to get more options.
 This is an interesting solution that works very well.
 Its main problem is that many plugin developers put more effort into being compatible with WPML than with Polylang.
-As long as this remains an issue, you should be aware that developing a website can become frustrating when you want to use a specific plugin
+As long as this remains an issue, you should be aware that developing a website can become frustrating when you want to use some specific plugin.

 This free plugin has often been mentioned alongside WPML.
 It is derived from the defunct qTranslate and mqTranslate.
 Just like its derivatives, this plugin was discontinued (in 2016) and should neither be considered nor kept on a site.